mkmark/x4-notes/README.md

 The logic of choosing cargo over speed is that despite the mining process being mostly bottlenecked by the delivery process, the delivery process is not completely controlled by top travel speed.
 The rotation after each jump gate, the docking process, and the ware transferring process can not be reduced by faster speed.
 Now almost all large miners have a similar cargo*speed, then the one with the largest cargo wins.
 Extra advantages include very good shields and weapons against Kha'ak.

-The theory is validated by experiments.
+The theory is validated by experiments, see

-see also

 - [Initial test data from downsizing miner :: X4: Foundations General Discussions](https://steamcommunity.com/app/392160/discussions/0/3490880386666664982/)